 He gives me so much promise that I really will be “me” again.
 And I really do think he is right.
 I went to the bank, the pharmacy, and the grocery to get a drink.
 I got around in the airport without a wheelchair.
 Amazing progress.
 I KNOW he is right.

 After the appointment, we were really early to the airport but unfortunately since it was the World Series in Boston (Boston Strong!
 Woohoo!), and President Obama was there, we could not get an earlier flight.
 So we waited.
 On another note we saw Paul Ryan at the airport.
 He is really tall.
 Haha.
 Not going to lie, I was more excited when saw Flava Flav on a vacation.
 Not too excited about any politicians these days. 🙂

 Sitting there, I felt like shit.
 Loopy.
 Pain.
 We finally boarded the plane and were stuck up in the sky because Obama was leaving.
 Boo.
 So 40 minutes later we finally landed.
 We got off the plane and walked outside and waited for our shuttle.
 While walking to where the shuttle was, I noticed I was “stomping” around.
 I could not feel my feet at all.
 My calves, thighs, knees, everything was fine but my feet were completely lame.
 With the strength I have left of the other parts of my legs I was able to make it.
 Phew.
 I haven’t had the numbness to that extent in a long time.
 I didn’t miss it.

-Yup.
-So it’s a lot this time around.
-Not looking forward to it whatsoever but I have made it this far!
+Not looking forward to this round whatsoever but I have made it this far!
 Butterflies, rainbows, and unicorns 🙂